kasvith/blog/content/posts/using-dataloader-with-nestjs.md

 ---
-title: "Using Dataloader with NestJS"
+title: "Using DataLoader with NestJS"
 date: 2021-11-06T06:50:54.512Z
 lastmod: 2021-11-06T06:50:54.512Z
 published: true
-keywords: ["nestjs", "graphql", "dataloader", "typescript", "ts"]
+keywords: ["nestjs", "graphql", "dataloader", "typescript", "ts", "nest"]
 description: >-
   NestJS is a powerful framework to develop server-side applications.
 With GraphQL support, it is easy to create scalable services with NestJS.
 Dataloader plays a crucial part in developing high perfomance GraphQL services.
 It eliminates the N+1 problem allowing services to be more responsive.
 In this small article, we will discuss how I integrated Dataloader into a NestJS application.
-tags: ["nestjs", "graphql", "dataloader", "typescript", "ts"]
+tags: ["nestjs", "graphql"]
 author: "Kasun Vithanage"
 cover_image: ./images/deno-first-impression/featured.png
 ---